zenaan/quick-fixes-ftfw/zfs/zfs.md

 	# and this time we do the actual, but incremental, backup:
 	zfs send -cvRI $SNAPSHOT $SNAPSHOT2 | pv -petars $SIZE | zfs recv -vudF -o canmount=noauto $BAK_DEST

+	# WARNING: Always `zpool export ...` your pool before detaching USB drives!
+See "Step 3" above.

+	# --------------
+	# Step 5 - Easily create a full additional backup drive.

+	# Some time goes by, perhaps a week, and a second separate full backup drive is wanted.

+	# Connect a new blank USB drive (wiped/no partition table) and identify it:
+	BAK_DEV2=/dev/disk/by-id/ata-TOSHIBA_MQ040000378   # ALWAYS use by-id or by-uuid - NEVER use /dev/sd[bcdX] !!

+	# Now plug in first/original USB backup drive, wait a few seconds and import the backup
+	# pool:
+	zpool import -N $BAK_POOL
+	zpool list

+	# Then 'attach' the new drive to the old drive as a RAID mirror (use the `-f` option if new
+	# drive BAK_DEV2 is not empty and you're really really sure):
+	zpool attach [-f] -o ashift=12 $BAK_POOL $BAK_DEV $BAK_DEV2

+	# If all went well, BAK_DEV and BAK_DEV2 are now a RAID mirror!
+And on top, zfs is now busy
+	# syncing your two drives.
+Since they're both through USB, if you have a normally large
+	# amount of data in your zpool, it can take a long time to sync the two drives (for zfs to
+	# do it's automatic "resilver"), so get status updates as follows:
+	zpool status $BAK_POOL

+	# At the same time this sync is happening, you can do another backup send/recv while
+	# waiting, zfs is notoriously "available", but if feeling cautious, you can wait first.

+	# When zfs finishes synchronizing, and you've added your daily backup, time to unplug
+	# your backup drives again:

+	# WARNING: Always `zpool export ...` your pool before detaching USB drives!
+See "Step 3" above.

+	# --------------
+	# Step 6 - Do a full scan (check for errors) of your backup drive(s)/ bak pool:

+	# First attach one or more of your backup drives, wait for them to spin up, then import:
+	zpool import -N $BAK_POOL

+	# Now we can scan, and if a mirror drive is attached, bad sectors are automatically fixed!:
+	zpool scrub $BAK_POOL

+	# Check the scrub status as it runs:
+	zpool status $BAK_POOL

+	# WARNING: Always `zpool export ...` your pool before detaching USB drives!
+See "Step 3" above.

+	# --------------
+	# Step 7 - Easily create a replacement backup drive to replace a bad backup drive.

+	# If one of your two backup (mirror) drives is lost or damaged, plug in the still good
+	# drive, then plug in a new ("third") backup drive to replace the bad/dead drive, and then
+	# run the following (change BAK_DEV to BAK_DEV2 as needed):
+	zpool import -N $BAK_POOL
+	zpool replace [-f] -o ashift=12 $BAK_POOL $BAK_DEV $BAK_DEV3

+	# Alternatively, if the "bad" backup drive just has some bad sectors, zfs can use it if
+	# needed to resilver your new/third backup drive, so plug in all 3 drives and do something
+	# like this:
+	zpool import -N $BAK_POOL
+	zpool attach [-f] -o ashift=12 $BAK_POOL $BAK_DEV $BAK_DEV3

+	# which would result in a 3 way mirror of BAK_DEV, BAK_DEV2 and BAK_DEV3.

+	# Once zfs has finished resilvering the new/third backup drive, you can `zfs remove` the
+	# dodgy backup drive from your backup pool, something like this:
+	zpool remove $BAK_POOL $BAK_DEV2

+	# Once all done, export, spin down, and unplug.

+	# WARNING: Always `zpool export ...` your pool before detaching USB drives!
+See "Step 3" above.

 	# ==================================================================